 The southerly approach leads SW via Exeter Rd towards the BIC [conference centre] or via the Lower Gardens running to the Pierhead.
-Along the Gardens there are a few eat-in places, mainly the Lampeter Hotel [with terrace] on the W side, and the Pavilion Cafe [again, with terrace] at the southern end.
+Along the Gardens there are a few eat-in places (the terraced Lampeter Hotel sadly having closed), and the Pavilion Cafe [with terrace] at the southern end.
+(Beware early closing.)
 Buses using Exeter Rd still cut through the Square to park along the SE approach, as the municipal bus station to which this route connected burnt down some years ago and was never rebuilt; instead the land was sold for an NCP car park.
 After a long history of complaints over the lack of a central bus station (resulting in the present head-to-tail lineup of buses parked along here at the bus stops in Gervis Place, waiting to change drivers etc), the Council first tried using the Triangle as a bus terminus, then when that was redeveloped, tried to buy the bus station site back the way they did with the IMAX building, but failed.
-From next year, the car park site will hold an Odeon multiplex cinema and restaurants [see below].
+The car park site now holds a leisure i.e restaurants+multiplex complex called BH2 [see below].

 southerly approach down Exeter Rd towards the BIC has no pedestrianised extension beyond Halo